Punky Meadows: Angel

 After Cherry People disbanded, Meadows and Mickie Jones formed Daddy Warbux, later BUX, which released one album.
 Angel formed after the two met Gregg Giuffria and then Barry Brandt and Frank Dimino, choosing the name "Angel" after the song by Jimi Hendrix, of whom Meadows was a fan.

 Angel released studio albums from 1975 to 1979 and the live album Live Without a Net in 1980, and disbanded not long thereafter after not achieving mass critical or popular success, except in Japan.
 Meadows, however, both during his tenure with the band and thereafter was invited to join Kiss, Aerosmith, and the New York Dolls, all of which he turned down.

-The band's glam rock image was said to be the antithesis of Kiss, and Meadows became the most strongly associated with the persona, so much so that Frank Zappa ridiculed his trademark pout and hair in the song "Punky's Whips".
+The band's glam rock image was said to be the antithesis of Kiss, and Meadows became the most strongly associated with the persona, so much so that Frank Zappa ridiculed his trademark pout and hair in the song "Punky's Whips", available on Zappa In New York.
 Meadows, however, was "flattered" and eventually ended up onstage during a Zappa concert in his Angel costume.